 Bernardette Holmes has advised government on current curriculum reform for modern languages in Key Stage 2 and Key Stage 3.
 She is writer of the GCSE criteria for both modern and ancient languages and drafter of the new AS and A level Subject Content Criteria for French, German and Spanish.
 Bernardette received an MBE in the Queen’s Birthday Honours in 2015 for services to languages education as a teacher and a modern languages advocate.

 Janet Enever is a visiting professor at King’s College London in the Department of English Language and Applied Linguistics. and professor emerita at Umeå University Sweden.
 Her research interests include the impact of globalisation on English language teaching, the politics of primary foreign language policy, language teacher education and primary EFL / FL teaching.

 Rowena Kasprowicz is a lecturer in Second Language Education, Institute of Education, at the University of Reading.
 Her research focusses on instructed foreign language learning by young learners, including the effectiveness of explicit instruction for grammar teaching and learning, the role of explicit knowledge in learning, how differences between individual learners mediate the effectiveness of instruction, and the role of technology in language learning.

-Gee Macrory is a former Associate Head of School of Teacher Education and Professional Development at the Manchester Metropolitan University, and now a Visiting Fellow.
+Gee Macrory is a former Associate Head of School, and Principal Lecturer (School of Teacher Education and Professional Development) at the Manchester Metropolitan University, and now a Visiting Research Fellow.
 Her current research interests include bilingualism, classroom language learning and teacher education.